MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 * Zoom to extent.
 Zooms and pans the screen so that the whole extent of the layer is displayed, if the extent cannot be determined this will zoom out to the full web-mercator coverage.
 Note: on the data layer this may not be particularly useful if you have downloaded areas that are far apart.
 * Menu button.
     * Tile based layers:
-        * Select imagery.
-Same contents as on the preference screen, if multiple layers have been used, a most-recently-used list will be displayed above this menu entry, allowing quick layer switching.
+        * __Select imagery__ Same contents as the corresponding preference screen, if multiple layers have been used, a most-recently-used list will be displayed above this menu entry, allowing quick layer switching.
 Selecting the "None" entry from the list will disable the layer, and requires re-enabling it via the "+" button on the layer dialog.
-        * Flush tile cache.
-Moved here from main menu.
+        * __Flush tile cache__ Flush the on device cache for this layer.
-        * Background properties.
-Set contrast of layer, moved here from main menu.
+        * __Background properties__ Set contrast of layer.
+        * __Info__ Display information on the currently selected imagery.
     * GeoJSON layer.
-        * Change style.
-Show the layer styling dialog.
+        * __Change style__ Show the layer styling dialog.
-        * Discard.
-Delete the layer including any saved state.
+        * __Discard__ Delete the layer including any saved state.
     * GPX layer.
 The GPX layer is currently mainly controlled via the entries in the GPS menu.
-        * Change style.
-Show the layer styling dialog.
+        * __Change style__ Show the layer styling dialog.
     * Photo, Grid and Task layers.
-        * Configure... (for the Grid and Task layers)
+        * __Configure...__ (for the Grid and Task layers)
-        * Disable.
-Turn this layer off.
+        * __Disable__ Turn this layer off.
 For the tasks and photo layers this will free resources if the app is exited and re-started.
+    * Data layer.
+        * __Configure...__ Allows selection and configuration of the current OSM data sources.
+Same contents as the corresponding preference screen.
-* "+" button:
+* __+__ button:
     * for disabled layers it will show a corresponding "Add ..." entry that will turn the layer on.
     * Load GeoJSON layer.
 Loads a GeoJSON layer from a file, any existing one will be replaced.